-- 1 You have to climb the ... to see a Yeti. - 2 Boogey was having difficulty with the climb and thought - he was going to Being so high up on the mountain, the Monstertrackers - 3 had a great - 4 Walking in a forest is a great way to enjoy
+- You have to climb the ... to see a Yeti. - You have to climb the ... to see a set and thought Boogey was having difficulty with the climb and thought he was going to - 3 Being so high up on the mountain, the Monstertrackers - had a great Walking in a forest is a great way to enjoy and